semaphoreci/docs/docs/essentials/caching-dependencies-and-directories.md

 In case of insufficient disk space, `cache store` frees disk space by deleting the oldest keys.

-**Note:** Data from a key is not overwritten by default when running `cache store`.
+**Note:** `cache store` does not overwrite data for an existing key.
-If you want to update the associated information, the key  needs to be [deleted](https://docs.semaphoreci.com/essentials/caching-dependencies-and-directories/#cache-delete-key) first.
+You need to [delete the key](https://docs.semaphoreci.com/essentials/caching-dependencies-and-directories/#cache-delete-key) first to update the associated information.

 ### cache restore key[,second-key,...]